Danlock/rmq/README.md

 - Minimal API that doesn't get in the way of lower level access.
 The amqp091.Connection is there if you need it. amqp-091 knowledge is more transferable since danlock/rmq builds on top of those concepts rather than encapsulating things it doesn't need to.

 - Network aware message delivery.
-Infra can fail so danlock/rmq uses context.Context and default timeouts wherever possible.
+Networks fail so danlock/rmq uses context.Context and default timeouts wherever possible, and tries to redeliver across network failures, unlike amqp091-go.

 - One dependency (rabbitmq/amqp091-go).